The Three-Legged Hootch Dancer

-The Three-Legged Hootch Dancer is a novel by Mike Resnick published in 1983.
+The Three-Legged Hootch Dancer is a science fiction novel by American writer Mike Resnick, published in 1983.

 Plot summary

-The Three-Legged Hootch Dancer is a novel in which a carnival owner blackmails a company into playing on the interstellar circuit.
+The Three-Legged Hootch Dancer is a novel in which a carnival owner blackmails a company into performing on the interstellar circuit.

 Reception

 Greg Costikyan reviewed The Three-Legged Hootch Dancer in Ares Magazine #14 and commented that "The intrusion of a human scale into a genre whose major appeal is its galactic scale is a tricky task to pull off, and few have done it successfully.
 Mike Resnick is one such writer."